How to Use Google Chrome Developers Console

 Google Chrome developers console is used to perform a whole range of functions when creating your website.
+Such as improving your website speed and performance through insights and open source PageSpeed modules.
 However the one we want to focus on today is the inspect element function.
 Used to view your websites pages on mobile and tablet formats.
 As well as varying screen sizes.

 This is a useful tool which allows you to view your websites responsive features from a desktop computer.
 Particularly helpful while your website is in the development stages.
 At Primal Space digital agency we regularly ask our clients to use this function when checking the work we’ve completed.
 This post will provide a clear guide on how to navigate this useful resource with ease.